alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 3. Log into Putty with your `username` (`firstname.lastname`) and `password`.

-    Note that **The cursor will not move** while you are typing your password!
+    Note that **the cursor will not move** while you are typing your password!

 4. Once you have confirmed log in, you can close this window.